Wzesk/coastal_geotools_demo/README.md

 ## Overview

 This module refines approximate/coarse shorelines, typically extracted through image segmentation.
 It is one step in a larger, modular shoreline extraction pipeline.

-1. Downloading S2 imagery for specified coastal regions
-2. Filtering images based on cloud coverage
-3. Storing imagery efficiently in TAR archives
-4. Tracking download progress and site status

 ### Core Files